 in $L(\Pi,s)A[q^s,q^{-s}]\subseteq A(q^s,q^{-s}).$

 \end{theorem}

-We remark that \Cref{thm: intro A} also holds for $\Pi$-integral data but with $\mathbf{Z}$ replaced by the algebra $A$, in \eqref{eq: intro integral}.
+We remark that \Cref{thm: intro A} also holds for ``$A$-valued'' $\Pi$-integral data.
+These are data that satisfy \eqref{eq: intro integral} with $\mathbf{Z}$ replaced by the algebra $A$.
 This is clear from the proof.
-Moreover, it also holds for $2$-adic $F$ under the extra assumption that the $\pi_i$ are dihedral if they are supercuspidal.
-We refer to \Cref{rem p=2} for more details.
-Thematically, the definition of integral data presented in this work also has a geometric interpretation.
-Local integral data $\phi\otimes \ch(g K_\Pi)$ with $\phi$ as in \eqref{eq: intro integral} are precisely the ones that under the motivic Rankin-Eisenstein map, give rise to classes in $H^3_{\mathrm{mot}}(Y_{\GL_2}\times Y_{\GL_2},\mathbf{Q}(2))$ that lie in \textit{integral} \'etale realisation; see \cite{Loeffler_2021} and \cite{groutides2024rankinselbergintegralstructureseuler}.
-Additionally, from a pure zeta-integral point of view, this specific volume factor in our definition of integrality naturally pops up in the standard unfolding of the Rankin-Selberg zeta integral under Iwasawa decomposition of $\GL_2(F)$.
+Moreover, it also holds for $2$-adic fields $F$ under the extra assumption that the $\pi_i$ are dihedral if they are supercuspidal representations.
+We refer to \Cref{rem p=2} for more details on this.
+From a purely local point of view, the specific volume factor in our definition of integrality naturally appears in the standard unfolding of the Rankin-Selberg zeta-integral coming from the Iwasawa decomposition of $\GL_2(F)$.
 However, it quickly becomes evident that for this level of generality on $(\phi,g_1,g_2)$, it is futile to attempt to prove our result using the standard unfolding directly.
 Our approach crucially relies on a technical reinterpretation of the Rankin-Selberg integral and a reduction step, found in \Cref{sec 3}.
-This is then combined in \Cref{sec 4}, with the results of Assing \cite{Assing_2018}, and Saha \cite{Saha_2015} on values of $p$-adic Whittaker new-vectors.
-The explicit integral representations of these values in terms of generalized functions, proved in \cite{Assing_2018} are used extensively in our work.
+In \Cref{sec 4} we combine this with the results of Assing \cite{Assing_2018}, and Saha \cite{Saha_2015} on values of $p$-adic Whittaker new vectors.
+The explicit integral representations of these values in terms of generalized Kloosterman sums, proved in \cite{Assing_2018}, are used extensively in our work.